Spring and Summer Institutes offered for 2017

-Sustainable Energy for Northern Development – in collaboration with the Norwegian University of Science and Technology (NTNU) – May 1 to May 12
+COMPLETED Sustainable Energy for Northern Development – in collaboration with the Norwegian University of Science and Technology (NTNU) – May 1 to May 12

 Dr. Patricia Fitzpatrick, Associate Professor, Department of Geography and Instructor, Master’s of Development Practice – Indigenous Focus (Geography); Claire Reid, Director, Master’s in Development Practice; Dr. Andriy Verlan, Associate Professor, Manufacturing & Civil Engineering NTNU; other instructors to be announced.